-The IMO/UNEP Regional Marine Pollution Emergency Response Centre for the Mediterranean Sea (REMPEC), a Regional Activity Centre within the Mediterranean Action Plan of the United Nations Environment Programme (UNEP) administered by the International Maritime Organization (IMO), is currently implementing a Project on port reception facilities for collecting ship-generated garbage, bilge waters and oily wastes in the Mediterranean (MED.B7.410097.0415.8).
-The project contains several activities and addresses ten Mediterranean beneficiary countries (Algeria, Cyprus, Egypt, Israel, Lebanon, Malta, Morocco, Syria, Tunisia and Turkey), Contracting Parties to the 1976 Barcelona Convention for the Protection of the Mediterranean Sea against Pollution.
+The IMO/UNEP Regional Marine Pollution Emergency Response Centre for the Mediterranean Sea (REMPEC), a Regional Activity Centre within the Mediterranean Action Plan (MAP) of the United Nations Environment Program (UNEP) administered by the International Maritime Organisation (IMO), is currently implementing an EU funded MEDA Project on port reception facilities for collecting ship-generated garbage, bilge waters and oily wastes in the Mediterranean (MED.B7.410097.0415.8).
+As the MEDA project does not cover the whole Mediterranean region, REMPEC is currently executing a similar Project in three other countries which are not Euro-Med partners, namely Albania, Croatia and Slovenia.
+Financial support for the Project's analogous activities was provided by UNEP/MAP Mediterranean Trust Fund (MTF) budget.
+Like the MEDA Project, this Project also aims at promoting the installation of port reception facilities in accordance with Annex 1 and V of MARPOL 73/78.

-Activities A and C of the project aimed at assessing (by consultants and national experts) the present situation in a number of pre-identified ports in the beneficiary countries concerning port reception facilities and at identifying required capacities for collection and treatment of relevant types of solid and liquid wastes (Activity A) and oily ballast waters from tankers (Activity C).
+Activities 1 and 2 of the project aimed at assessing (by consultants and national experts) the present situation in the involved countries concerning port reception facilities and at identifying required capacities for collection and treatment of relevant types of solid and liquid wastes (Activity 1) and oily ballast waters from tankers (Activity 2).
 The implementation of these two activities has been completed.

-The results of above mentioned two activities will provide the basis for Activity B, the contents of this report.
-Activity B of this project contains a study concerning optimum solution for collecting, treatment and disposal of relevant types of ship-generated solid and liquid wastes for relevant ports/terminals of the ten beneficiary countries involved, including cost recovery recommendations.
+The results of above mentioned two activities will provide the basis for Activity 3, the contents of this report.
+Activity 3 of this project contains a study concerning optimum solution for collecting, treatment and disposal of relevant types of ship-generated solid and liquid wastes for relevant ports/terminals of the three beneficiary countries involved, including cost recovery recommendations.